aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-jpg/_index.md

 ```

 ## **Convert PowerPoint PPT/PPTX to JPG with Customized Dimensions**
-To change the dimension of the resulting thumbnail and JPG image, you can set the *ScaleX* and *ScaleY* values by passing them into the [**ISlide.GetThumbnail(float scaleX, float scaleY)**](https://reference.aspose.com/slides/python-net/aspose.slides/islide/) method:
+To change the dimension of the resulting thumbnail and JPG image, you can set the *ScaleX* and *ScaleY* values by passing them into the [**ISlide.GetImage(float scaleX, float scaleY)**](https://reference.aspose.com/slides/python-net/aspose.slides/islide/) method:

 ```py
 import aspose.slides as slides